redcode/Z80/README.md

 ## Building

 You must first install [Z](https://zeta.st), a **header-only** library that provides types and macros.
-This is the only dependency, the emulator does not use the standard C library or its headers, nor does it need to be dynamically linked against any library.
-Then add `Z80.h` and `Z80.c` to your project and configure your build system so that the compiler predefines the `CPU_Z80_STATIC` and `CPU_Z80_USE_LOCAL_HEADER` macros when compiling your sources.
+This is the only dependency, the emulator does not use the C standard library or its headers.
+Then add `Z80.h` and `Z80.c` to your project and configure its build system so that `CPU_Z80_STATIC` and `CPU_Z80_USE_LOCAL_HEADER` are predefined when compiling the sources.

-If you preffer to compile the emulator as a library, you can use premake4:
+If you preffer to build the emulator as a library, you can use [premake4](https://premake.github.io):
 ```console
 $ cd building
 $ premake4 gmake                         # generate Makefile